Protein Structure Prediction

 In October 2024, the Nobel Prize in Chemistry was awarded jointly to Demis Hassabis and John Jumper for AlphaFold and to David Baker for computational protein design.
 Coverage in Nature’s news (Naddaf, 2025) and Engineering commentary (Palmer, 2025) chronicled both the scientific recognition and the open-access debate.

 The operational lesson for research programs: licensing and code availability are first-class evaluation criteria, not afterthoughts.
-A model that cannot run in your environment is, for your program, not the state of the art.
+A model that cannot run in your environment is not usable for your program.

 Confidence-Calibration Failure Modes